 based on the extent of environmentally sensitive areas and primary protection zones on the relevant resource authority(ies), the proportion of native vegetation cleared per environmentally sensitive area and primary protection zone, including regional ecosystem type, over the annual return period.

+(Biodiversity 9a) Despite condition (Biodiversity 8) and (Biodiversity 8a), essential petroleum activities are permitted in Category B and Category C ESAs where there is significant residual impact authorised in Schedule F, Table 3 – Significant residual impacts to prescribed environmental matters and where shapefiles (consistent with the DES Spatial Schema) of the impact can be provided to the administering authority upon request.

-Planning for land disturbance – linear infrastructure
+Planning for land disturbance – significant residual impacts

-(Biodiversity 10) Significant residual impacts to prescribed environmental matters are not authorised under this environmental authority or the Environmental Offsets Act 2014 unless the impact(s) is specified in Schedule F, Table 3 —Significant residual impacts to prescribed environmental matters
+(Biodiversity 10) Significant residual impacts to prescribed environmental matters (other than if the impacts were authorised by an existing authority issued before the commencement of the Environmental Offsets Act 2014) are not authorised under this environmental authority or the Environmental Offsets Act 2014 unless the impact(s) is specified in Schedule F, Table 3 —Significant residual impacts to prescribed environmental matters

 Schedule F, Table 3 — Significant residual impacts to prescribed environmental matters